qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 These differences are irrelevant when using standard tools to load, manipulate, and/or execute bitcode.

-The code below illustrates how a simple program looks within an Adaptive Profile
+The code below illustrates how a simple program looks within an adaptive profile
 representation:

 ```llvm